cgte/russian_datcha_club/README.md

 - I am NOT the owner of www.russianpodcast.eu

 - Yes datcha is on purpose, i live in France and got a friend named Daria ;)

+- The content (podcasts) you will download is copyrighted, be careful not to add it in git and push it to any public location.